Skip to main content

 Unit 4: Individual Research Project

 Unit 4 has two parts.
 Part one is focused on the preparation of your individual research project proposal.
 Lectures in this part of the unit centre on key issues and problems that pertain to the study of exhibitions.
-These may include publics, institutions temporality, space, design and narrative.
-Your research project can focus on a single exhibition or a group of related exhibitions that afford interesting comparisons; a complete institutional programme; or a broader subject-centred study.
+During the first part of Unit 4 you will work together with your tutors to design your individual research project.
+This can focus on a single exhibition or a group of related exhibitions that afford interesting comparisons; a complete institutional programme; or a broader subject-centred study.

 Part two is devoted to independent study and the development and completion of your research project.
 You will present and discuss your project proposal at a symposium shared across the three MRes pathways.
-You will also have the opportunity to organise a student-directed group event at the end of the unit.
-Here you will present your project outcome aims to make potential contributions to the area of exhibition studies.
-This also provides opportunities for publication or other professional opportunities.
+Group tutorials will provide an opportunity for students to engage with each other’s research and to form a mutually supportive research community, which encourages creative and speculative thinking.
+Pathway leaders, associate lecturers and visiting practitioners will also support the development of your research project.
+You will have an opportunity to present your research in the school’s Showcase at the end of your studies.

 Important note concerning academic progression through your course: